NicholasFan235/RungeKutta/README.md

 lotka_volterra.ipynb gives a demonstration of using the ExplicitSolver class.

 benchmarking_methods.ipynb compares many different Explicit and Implicit methods on a simple euation.

+stiff.ipynb solves a stiff system using both explicit and implicit methods to show when implicit methods may be better suited.